Maple syrup urine disease: Prenatal diagnostic testing

+Newborn screening

 On May 9, 2014, the UK National Screening Committee (UK NSC) announced its recommendation to screen every newborn baby in the UK for four further genetic disorders as part of its NHS Newborn Blood Spot Screening programme, including maple syrup urine disease.
 The disease is estimated to affect 1 out of 185,000 infants worldwide and its frequency increases with certain heritages.

 Newborn screening for maple syrup urine disease involves analyzing the blood of 1–2 day-old newborns through tandem mass spectrometry.
 The blood concentration of leucine and isoleucine is measured relative to other amino acids to determine if the newborn has a high level of branched-chain amino acids.
 Once the newborn is 2–3 days old the blood concentration of branched-chain amino acids like leucine is greater than 1000 μmol/L and alternative screening methods are used.
 Instead, the newborn's urine is analyzed for levels of branched-chain alpha-hydroxyacids and alpha-ketoacids.

-The amount and type of enzyme activity in an affected individual with MSUD will determine which classification the affected individual will identify with: